 All dogs must be comfortable working off lead around other dogs and people.

 Training facilities include three acres of individually dog proof fields and a purpose-built indoor building with a professional waxed sand surface to ensure secure, safe footing.
-Both full size and training size equipment is available and all contact equipment is rubber skinned aluminium build as used in competition – please see the facilities page for photos and more details.
+Both full size and training size equipment are available and all contact equipment is rubber skinned aluminium build as used in competition – please see the facilities page for photos and more details.

 Foundation Agility Classes

-The Foundation, Foundation Plus and Young Dog Foundation Agility classes are for young dogs from 5 months old and older dogs new to the sport.
-Sessions include essential ground work, body awareness and confidence building activities, distraction proofing for solid start lines and handler focus, age appropriate jump work, verbal directional cues, shaping activities and all core handling skills.
+Sessions progress essential ground work, expand body awareness and introduce conditioning exercises, develop jump work, verbal directional cues and all core handling skills.
 Contacts and weaves are taught as soon as dogs are old enough.
-Groups of 3 to 5 are developed as a closed unit so everyone is at the same skill level.
+Groups of 3 to 4 are developed as a closed unit so everyone is at the same skill level.

 Novice Agility Classes

 Novice Agility Classes are for dog and handler teams who know all the basic handling skills and are starting to do longer sequences.
 Weaves and contacts are included in courses.
 Teams progress to more technical sequences with proofing of weaves and contacts and some obstacle discrimination work.